damilola1ade/knowledge-base-system/README.md

 ## API Documentation

 I sent an invite to your email viraj@exampapersplus.co.uk to enable you test the endpoints.
-If you didn't get please let me know.
+If you didn't it get please let me know.

 - Upload document, extract content and generate summary or key insights